JonLMyers/OKerberos/README.md

 A complete set of services to show a simplified example of how Oauth Authentication is provided

+# Modification
+Please Modify the code and files if you are attempting to do anything with it -_-

+- Daniel Harrington

 # Requirements

  - setuptools